YinHK-gameDev/unity-learn/Multiplayer & Network/Network manager/README.md

 You can customize how the start positions are selected by using code.
 You can access the available Network Start Position components by the list **`NetworkManager.startPositions`**, and you can use the helper method **`GetStartPosition()`** on the **Network Manager** that can be used in implementation of **`OnServerAddPlayer`** to find a start position.

+### Scene management
+There are two slots on the NetworkManager Inspector for scenes:
+- the **Offline** Scene
+- the **Online** Scene.

+When a server or host is started, the **Online Scene is loaded**.
+This then becomes the current network Scene.
+Any clients that connect to that server are instructed to also load that Scene.
+The **name of this Scene** is stored in the **`networkSceneName` property**.

+When the network is stopped, by stopping the server or host or by a **client disconnecting**, the **offline Scene is loaded**.
+This allows the game to automatically return to a **menu Scene** when **disconnected from a multiplayer game**.

+Change Scenes while the game is active by calling **`NetworkManager.ServerChangeScene()`**.
+This makes all the currently connected clients change Scene too, and updates **`networkSceneName`** so that new clients also load the new Scene.

+While networked Scene management is active, any calls to **game state management functions** such as **`NetworkManager.StartHost()`** or **`NetworkManager.StopClient()`** can **cause Scene changes**.

+> **Note**: Scene changes cause all the GameObjects in the previous Scene to be destroyed.

+You should normally make sure the Network Manager persists between Scenes, otherwise the network connection is broken upon a Scene change.
+To do this, ensure the **Don’t Destroy On Load box** is checked in the Inspector.
+However it is also possible to have a separate Network Manager in each Scene with different settings, which may be helpful if you wish to control incremental Prefab loading, or different Scene transitions.

 ### ref
 https://docs.unity.cn/Manual/UNetManager.html